 The majority of the population in Rwanda live off subsistence farming and so their meals rely heavily on starchy crops such as potato, maize and cassava.
-This is generally served with kidney beans and cabbage and where meat can be afforded it is most often goat.
-However, the restaurants of Kigali and other towns will generally serve grilled meat with french fries and sometimes rice with spicy stews.
+This is generally served with kidney beans and cabbage.
+However, the restaurants of Kigali, and other major towns, will generally serve grilled meat (chicken, beef, goat) with French fries, fish dishes, and sometimes rice with spicy stews.

-•You will see brochettes on most menus, these are basically a skewer of your chosen meat or fish served with rice or chips.
+• Brochettes are widely loved and featured on most menus.
+These are a skewer of your chosen meat or fish served with rice or chips.

-• Tilapia is a white fish found in Lake Kivu and also farmed locally and appears often on menus.
+• Tilapia is a white fish found in Lake Kivu and also farmed locally.
+It often appears on menus.